Baby Food Recipes to Start With

 - Add the oil.

-- Add breast milk, formula or possibly some of the water use used for boiling the carrot to get the right consistency.
+- Add breast milk, formula, or possibly some of the water use used for boiling the carrot to get the right consistency.

-Note that carrots can make you baby constipated (or help a baby with diarrhea).
+Note that carrots can make your baby constipated (or help a baby with diarrhea).
 Mix the carrots with potatoes to reduce this effect.
+Carrots are an excellent source of antioxidant compounds, and the richest vegetable source of the pro-vitamin A carotenes.

+Carrots can also contain some nitrates, which can impair oxygen transportation in the red blood cells in small babies.
 Wait with carrots until your baby is 6 months old and choose only organic carrots for the use in all baby food recipes!

-- 3-4 ounces (75-100 gr)of for example parsnip, sweet potato or celeriac, green peas, cauliflower, broccoli, asparagus or corn.
+- 3-4 ounces (75-100 gr)of for example parsnip, sweet potato or celeriac, green peas, cauliflower, broccoli, asparagus, or corn.

 - 1/2 - 1 teaspoon of oil or butter